ReGRoW – LMICs

 Cures Within Reach received over 30 proposal submissions from 12 LMIC countries on 4 continents.
-After a 2-stage review process, supported by our Science Advisory Board, over 20 volunteer, external members of our Grant Review Committee, and input from our ReGRoW funding partners, Cures Within Reach selected four clinical repurposing projects for funding during our pilot year:
+After a 2-stage review process, supported by our Science Advisory Board, over 20 volunteer, external members of our Grant Review Committee, and input from our ReGRoW funding partners, Cures Within Reach selected three clinical repurposing projects for funding during our pilot year: